build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

         End: true
 ```

 Make sure to upload the Root CA certificate, the intermediate CA certificate, the device certificates and private keys, that you have created, to the `CertificateStoreBucket` bucket in both Regions.
-Since we use our self signed CA certificate to sign the server certificate we must present this during the connection attempt.
+Since we use our self-signed CA certificate to sign the server certificate we must present this during the connection attempt.

-From the EC2 console let's create an Ubuntu 22.04 instance.
+From the EC2 console, let's create an Ubuntu 22.04 instance.

 ![Image showing the first part of creating an EC2 instance.](images/create-ubuntu-ec2-instance.png)